-- (a) Conversion of forest at 300 meters or more above mean sea level to other land use covering an area of 20 hectares or more but less than 100 hectares. - (b) Logging, or cutting or taking of timber for the purpose of conversion from forest to other land use covering an area of 100 hectares or more but less than 500 hectares. - (c) Logging, or cutting or taking of timber from forest at less than 300 meters above mean sea level covering an area of 100 hectares or more, outside permanent reserved forest. - - (i) mangrove forest; - (ii) peat swamp forest; or - (iii) fresh water swamp forest for industrial, housing or agricultural use covering an area of 20 hectares or more but less than 50 hectares.
+- (a) Conversion of forest at 300 metres or more above mean sea level to other land use, covering an area of 20 hectares or more but less than 100 hectares.

+- (b) Logging, or cutting or taking of timber for the purpose of conversion from forest to other land use, covering an area of 100 hectares or more but less than 500 hectares.

+- (c) Logging, or cutting or taking of timber from forest at less than 300 metres above mean sea level covering an area of 100 hectares or more, outside permanent reserved forest.

+- (d) Conversion of an area of

+- (i) mangrove forest;

+- (ii) peat swamp forest; or

+- (iii) fresh water swamp forest

+for industrial, housing or agricultural use, covering an area of 20 hectares or more but less than 50 hectares.